Select Page

 Mary Donnarumma Sharnick

-Mary’s first two novels, Thirst (2012) and Plagued (2014), are set in the Venetian lagoon during the seventeenth and fifteenth centuries, respectively.
-Thirst is being adapted for the operatic stage by composer Gerard Chiusano and librettists Mary Chiusano and Robert Cutrofello.
+Mary’s first two novels, Thirst (Fireship Press, 2012) and Plagued (Fireship Press, 2014), are set in the Venetian lagoon during the seventeenth and fifteenth centuries, respectively.
+Thirst is being adapted for the operatic stage by composer Gerard Chiusano and librettists Mary Noonan-Chiusano and Robert Cutrofello.
+The opera, tentatively entitled The Thirst of Venezia, is Maestro Chiusano’s thesis for his doctoral degree at Rutgers University, in New Jersey.

 The Contessa's Easel by Mary Sharnick